mcdominik/turboalias/README.md

 | -------------- | ---------------------------------------------- |
 | `aliases.json` | Your aliases and categories                    |
 | `aliases.sh`   | Generated shell script (sourced by your shell) |

+### How Auto-Reload Works

+Turboalias installs a wrapper function in your shell configuration that automatically reloads aliases after you make changes.
+When you run commands like `turboalias add`, `turboalias remove`, or `turboalias edit`, the wrapper function detects this and sources the updated aliases file automatically.

+This means you only need to reload your shell once during initial setup - after that, all changes apply instantly! 🚀

 ### Config file format